-Using the intranerve cross-sectional area variability the sonographer may differentiate in immune-mediated neuropathies focal (higher values) from diffuse (lower values) nerve enlargement, while the internerve cross sectional area variability may reveal possible distribution patterns of peripheral nerve impairment.
-On the other hand the side to side difference ratio of the intranerve cross sectional area variability may be useful in detecting any lateralisation of pathological changes and the intraplexus cross-sectional area variability in differentiating focal (higher values) from diffuse (lower values) brachial plexus enlargement.
+Using the intranerve CSA variability, the sonographer may differentiate in immune-mediated neuropathies focal (higher values) from diffuse (lower values) nerve enlargement, while the internerve CSA variability may reveal possible distribution patterns of peripheral nerve impairment.
+On the other hand, the side-to-side difference ratio of the intranerve CSA variability may be useful in detecting any lateralization of pathologic changes and the intraplexus CSA variability in differentiating focal (higher values) from diffuse (lower values) brachial plexus enlargement.